How to burn fat with spicy foods and lose 7lbs in seven days

-Add spicy chilli, cinnamon, peppers and ginger, and their thermogenic effect is the best way to burn belly fat and will help speed up fat burn by up to 200 calories extra each day.
-Start on Monday and you could be 7lb lighter by the end of the weekend with these fat burning foods!
+Add spicy chilli, cinnamon, peppers and ginger, and their thermogenic effect is the best way to burn belly fat (opens in new tab) and will help speed up fat burn by up to 200 calories extra each day.
+Start on Monday and you could be 7lb lighter by the end of the weekend.

-UK celebrity trainer Jon Denoris (jondenoris.com) gets his clients to plunge their feet into a bowl of iced water for 15 minutes first thing in the morning to trigger fat-burning.
+UK celebrity trainer Jon Denoris ets his clients to plunge their feet into a bowl of iced water for 15 minutes first thing in the morning to trigger fat-burning.
 The body has to work harder to get back to normal temperature, and you’ll burn calories without even thinking!

 Choose one of these fat burning foods each day to enjoy alongside your meals.